 - All users added to a business profile can see the payment information on that profile.

-Costs are charged to a billing account automatically in one of two ways:
+For self-serve Cloud Billing accounts, your Google Cloud costs are charged automatically in one of two ways:

 - Monthly billing: Costs are charged on a regular monthly cycle.

 - Threshold billing: Costs are charged when your account has accrued a specific amount.

 For self-serve Cloud Billing accounts, your charging cycle is automatically assigned when you create the account.
 You do not get to choose your charging cycle and you cannot change the charging cycle.